MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 ---
-title: "Running a Container-Based Development Environment"
+title: Running a container-based development environment
-description: "Overview of the running container-based development."
+description: Overview of how you can run a container-based development.
 author: SusanneWindfeldPedersen
 ms.custom: na
-ms.date: 12/13/2022
+ms.date: 10/04/2023
 ms.reviewer: na
 ms.topic: conceptual
 ms.author: solsen
 ---

-# Running a Container-Based Development Environment
+# Running a container-based development environment

 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] is available as artifacts for running on Docker on a Windows system with Docker installed.